typedb/typedb-docs/06-management/02-acid.md

 ### Durability

-Durability is guaranteed with the use of a write-head-log at the storage layer.
+Durability is guaranteed with the use of a write-ahead-log at the storage layer.
 This means under crashes or power failures, all data that finished committing will be available on reboot.